-Some State park are still affected too Notably the Kalalau Trail on the Napili Coast…This could be terribly disappointing for some!
-Check the State Parks Website for the Latest info.
+Some State parks are still affected too Notably the Kalalau Trail on the Napili Coast…This could be terribly disappointing for some!
+Check the State Parks Website for the latest info.
 And don’t try and think you know better and ignore any closures.
 If you are lucky you may get away with a citation.
 If not you’ll find out WHY they are closed.

-In short, there are still some localised issues on Kauai due to the flooding.
-There are certainly no Saftey implications and most attractions and sights are open as usual.
+In short, there are still some localized issues on Kauai due to the flooding.
+There are certainly no Safety implications and most attractions and sights are open as usual.
 It’s no reason to cancel a trip.
-Worst case may be a change of location if your accommodation is affected.
+The Worst-case may be a change of location if your accommodation is affected.

 Is it safe to travel to Hawai’i 2018?
 The Big Island!

 Here is where things get a little complicated.
 Obviously, part of Hawai’i is seriously affected by the eruption.
-Massive quantities of Lava our pouring out of the Fissures and are causing damage to property and roads in the area.
-It is a terribly dangerous area to be and we would advise you to avoid at all costs!
+Massive quantities of Lava are pouring out of the Fissures and are causing damage to property and roads in the area.
+It is a terribly dangerous area to be in and we would advise you to avoid it at all costs!